 Social media marketing is an absolute must to establish your education brand’s authority and authenticity.
-Here are some helpful tips to ramp up your higher education social media strategy.
+Here are some helpful tips to ramp up your education social media strategy.

-Being successful at higher education social media requires more thought and planning than most people think.
+Being successful at education social media requires more thought and planning than most people think.
 Just because a college, university, or independent school is an institution with young people, that doesn’t mean it will naturally be effective at social media marketing.

 And even if you’re an avid user of social media or have managed social media marketing for another organization, social media for higher education is a huge challenge.